 “Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing.”
 1 Corinthians 13:1-3

-You see, Jesus didn’t contend with the Pharisees for keeping the Law, as Jesus Himself kept the Law.
+You see, Jesus didn’t contend with the Pharisees for teaching others to keep the Law, as Jesus Himself kept the Law.
 He contended with the Pharisees for being hypocrites.
 They were guilty of NOT keeping ALL of the Law (nobody can); and moreover, NOT LOVING OTHERS and NOT HAVING MERCY UPON OTHERS.
 They created extra man-made laws and traditions that God did not command in order to maintain power over others.

 “For I desired mercy, and not sacrifice; and the knowledge of God more than burnt offerings.”
 Hosea 6:6

 I believe God’s Word.
 ALL OF IT.
 If my Father in Heaven wanted me to only read the New Testament, He wouldn’t have given me a complete Holy Bible to glean from.
 Within the entire Bible, I find instruction.
 I find answers.
 I find direction.
 I find Jesus.
 And the “controversial” subject of food is no exception.

 “For the life of the flesh is in the blood” Leviticus 17:11.

 The digestive process is basically a bunch of chemicals reacting with each other.
 The chemicals (ingredients) in our food react with the chemistry of our bodies.
 Ultimately, what we eat enters into and reacts with our bloodstream.
 This isn’t rocket science, but it’s science nonetheless.